sinatragunda/incubator-fineract/MIFOS-CHANGELOG.md

 Bugs
  - [MIFOSX-1831] - Journal entries for "Overpayment Liability" is not getting created for Periodic and Upfront accounting
- - [MIFOSX-1955] - Cashier transaction beyond specified date should not be displayed for particular cashier in Teller cash management
+ - [MIFOSX-1955] - Cashier cashTransaction beyond specified date should not be displayed for particular cashier in Teller cash management
  - [MIFOSX-2004] - Not Able to modify Loan Application After Undo Disbursal And Undo Approval with Guarantor Attached
  - [MIFOSX-1988] - Tranche loan Summary displays entire approved amount as disbursed amount even though the second and higher tranches are not yet disbursed.
  - [MIFOSX-1995] - Prepay of loan with Grace on Interest is not working as expected